Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 [55357.949663] usb 1-4: ch341-uart converter now attached to ttyUSB0
 ```

-I was using `picocom` as my serial terminal with a baudrate of 9600, no flow control, a character size of 8, 1
-stop bit and no parity.
+I was using `picocom` as a serial terminal with a baud-rate of 9600B, no flow control, a character size of 8, 1 stop bit and no parity.

 ```bash